Top 10 Best Android Video Downloaders: Benefits, Pros & Cons

 - Supports multiple resolutions

-- Finding the official website is crucial to avoid clones
+- Finding the legit website matters to avoid clones

 8. Videoder